 When our ethics are compromised at work, it can feel uncomfortable.
 If they are compromised too much, our feelings can develop into something much more painful.
-According to Professor Neil Greenberg, a forensic psychiatrist and researcher at King’s College London, moral injuries cause deep psychological pain and shake the foundations of how we view ourselves as individuals.
+According to Professor Neil Greenberg, a forensic psychiatrist, and researcher at King’s College London, moral injuries cause deep psychological pain and shake the foundations of how we view ourselves as individuals.
 “A morally injurious event just doesn’t fit with your belief systems, which are the way that we understand how the world works,” he said.
 These feelings of deep discomfort can be hard to shake.
 “The more you think about it, the more it doesn’t make any sense, the more it shouldn’t have happened.”

 The term moral injury was first coined in the 1990s to describe the painful sense of moral disorientation felt by the military returning from war.
 Later, the term was also used to describe the experience of healthcare workers facing similarly distressing circumstances.

-The pandemic has highlighted moral injuries experienced by frontline workers such as healthcare workers, social care workers and prison staff, but it’s not only employees in highly stressful work contexts who are affected.
-Greenberg says anyone can experience a moral injury if they are exposed to a situation that “strongly clashes with their beliefs” such as being consistently passed over for promotion in a way that you feel is unfair.
+The pandemic has highlighted moral injuries experienced by frontline workers such as healthcare workers, social care workers, and prison staff, but it’s not only employees in highly stressful work contexts who are affected.
+Greenberg says anyone can experience a moral injury if they are exposed to a situation that “strongly clashes with their beliefs,” such as being consistently passed over for promotion in a way that you feel is unfair.
 “You’re just tired of that,” he said.
 “For you, what’s happened is not right.
 Potentially over time that can start to seriously affect the way you feel about the world, and also about your job.”

 Moral distress vs. moral injury

 A 2016 Harvard study found that breaches of our values are relatively common in the workplace.
-Some 41% of workers reported seeing ethical misconduct in the previous 12 months and 10% felt organisational pressure to compromise their ethical standards.
+Some 41% of workers reported seeing ethical misconduct in the previous 12 months and 10% felt organizational pressure to compromise their ethical standards.
 But not all of these situations that cause moral distress result in moral injury.

-Greenberg describes a scale of morality in the workplace: at one end are people who feel well; at the other are those experiencing moral injury.
-In the middle there are shades of moral distress.
+Greenberg describes a scale of morality in the workplace: at one end are people who feel well; at the other are those experiencing a moral injury.
+In the middle, there are shades of moral distress.
 “We all in the world have our set of beliefs that we establish about what’s right and wrong,” he said.
 “When something happens that you think is wrong, it can cause you to experience distress symptoms, which many, many people probably do have.”
 The distress is based on two questions: “Did I do the right thing?”
 And, “Should that have happened?”

-One study found that ICU nurses affected by moral distress were likely to experience adverse effects on their wellbeing and self-image.
+One study found that ICU nurses affected by moral distress were likely to experience adverse effects on their well-being and self-image.
 It can also affect motivation, as Petra Odak found when she worked as a social media manager.
-It was her first professional role, and she found herself morally compromised when one of the client accounts she managed received frequent online complaints from customers—which she completely agreed with.
+It was her first professional role, and she found herself morally compromised when one of the clients accounts she managed received frequent online complaints from customers—which she completely agreed with.
 “The client wouldn’t allow us to ever admit a mistake or agree with the customer,” she said.
-“It was against all the rules that I learnt in my marketing studies at university.”
+“It was against all the rules that I learned in my marketing studies at university.”
 And it made her feel bad.
 “I didn’t feel like myself,” she said.
 “I did it because the client asked for it and that was my duty, but I wasn’t happy.
 I was just doing the job.”

 What does moral injury feel like?